Dharani911/advanced-ecommerce-sql-analytics/README.md

 The project focuses on practical business analysis such as revenue trends, product performance, customer behavior, repeat customers, payment status analysis, and month-over-month growth.

+The goal of this project is to show how SQL can be used to answer real business questions and support data-driven decision-making.

-This project is designed as a portfolio project for roles such as:
+This project is designed for portfolio demonstration for roles such as:

 - Data Analyst
 - Business Analyst